julianghionoiu/tdl-auth/README.md

 **Phase 2** Ensure that the credentials are valid and secure

 - [DONE] The credentials should restrict the users to their personal folder, we need proper tests to prove this
-- The `record-and-upload` should validate that the user provided has enough permissions to proceed with the recording
+- [DONE] The `record-and-upload` should validate that the user provided has enough permissions to proceed with the recording

 **Phase 3** Deployment scripts

-- Cloud Formation templates for the required infrastructure
+- [DONE] Cloud Formation templates for the required infrastructure
-- Script to package and deploy Lambda
+- [DONE] Script to package and deploy Lambda

 **Phase 4** Secure endpoint